|Dear Personal Representative:

 - Debts and taxes with preference under federal law;

-- Debts and taxes with preference under other laws of this state, in order
+- Debts and taxes with preference under other laws of this state, in order of their priority;

 - All other claims.

 Also, while debts or claims may be paid at any time by a Personal Representative, you may incur personal liability if any preferred creditor is damaged or injured by such payment.
 Claims which are not valid claims may be disallowed through proper procedures.

 If there is real estate (land, house, etc.) in the estate, a Deed of Distribution (Form 400ES) must be completed.
 It is recommended that your attorney assist you with this duty.
 The Deed of Distribution transfers the real property from the decedent's name to those who inherit it.
 It is suggested that this not be done until all the claims are received and it is determined that the real estate does not need to be sold to pay the debts.
 For Charleston County real property, if an attorney prepares the Deed of Distribution, the attorney must record the Deed of Distribution at the Register of Mesne Conveyance Office (101 Meeting Street).
 After the RMC Office returns the recorded Deed of Distribution back to the attorney, then the attorney needs to furnish the Probate Court with a copy of the recorded Deed of Distribution.
 If a non-attorney prepares the Deed of Distribution the original Deed of Distribution must be forwarded to the Probate Court.
 The Probate Court will forward the Deed of Distribution to the RMC.
 You must furnish the Court with a check for the filing fee of ($10.00) made payable to the RMC Office at the time that you present the original Deed of Distribution to the Court.
 Real property in other counties will require the Deed of Distribution be recorded in that county.
 You should then deliver the recorded Deed of Distribution to the new owners of the property.

 - CLOSING DOCUMENTS - Due Date - 8 to 12 months after date of Publication